Caesar-github/mpv/DOCS/man/input.rst

 ``seekable``
     Return whether it's generally possible to seek in the current file.

+``osd-sym-cc``
+    Inserts the current OSD symbol as opaque OSD control code (cc).
+This makes sense only with the ``show_text`` command or options which set OSD messages.
+    The control code is implementation specific and is useless for anything else.

+``osd-ass-cc``
+    ``${osd-ass-cc/0}`` disables escaping ASS sequences of text in OSD, ``${osd-ass-cc/1}`` enables it again.
+By default, ASS sequences are escaped to avoid accidental formatting, and this property can disable this behavior.
+Note that the properties return an opaque OSD control code, which only makes sense for the ``show_text`` command or options which set OSD messages.

+    .. admonition:: Example

+        --osd-status-msg='This is ${osd-ass-cc/0}{\\b1}bold text'

+    Any ASS override tags as understood by libass can be used.

+    Note that you need to escape the ``\`` character, because the string is processed for C escape sequences before passing it to the OSD code.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be